deanmao/xtend/proxy/README.md

 ### Basics:

-Proxy is minimal and doesn't really work properly on anything yet.
+First, forward your local ports 80 & 443 to 3000 and 3443 respectively
+like this:

+    ipfw add 100 fwd 127.0.0.1,3000 tcp from any to me 80 ipfw add 101 fwd 127.0.0.1,3443 tcp from any to me 443

 Type this to start the proxy server:

     cake run

-One can access a site via *.myapp.dev:3000 via the following heuristic:
+One can access a site via *.myapp.dev via the following heuristic:
-A url like www.google.com becomes www-google-com.myapp.dev:3000 in our system.
+A url like www.google.com becomes www-google-com.myapp.dev in our system.

 ### app.coffee